Dr Leslie Cannold

 Kelly Court - Hume City Council

-David Bartlett has forged a career at the forefront of innovation, technology and science.
-His deep experience as the former Premier of Tasmania, has seen him lead companies and people across all sectors through transformative innovation and change.
-In a time of user and device driven behaviour, David understands that traditional business models are increasingly redundant, as we live in a highly connected world.
-David shows his audience how the digital disruption we are now seeing - and more change to come - will affect their businesses and futures.
-He draws on his own career experience as well as real examples from the private and public sector and communities across the world.
-David offers convincing and knowledgeable advice that every CEO and Directors needs to know about delivering up-to-date digital services as well as revised business and people models for a time of ‘ubiquitous connectivity’.read more
+David Bartlett is the only person who was both ward of the state of Tasmania for the first 18 years of his life and the former Premier of Tasmania at the young age of 40.
+His political experience has seen him lead companies and people across all sectors through transformative innovation and change.
+This is an unprecedented time of user and device-driven behaviour and David understands that traditional business models are increasingly becoming redundant, as we live in a highly connected world.
+David shows his audience how the digital disruption we are new seeing will affect their businesses and futures.
+This includes new ways to create wealth, disruptive ways to have customer conversations and new solutions for business problems.
+Thanks to a world of experience, David offers convincing and knowledgeable advice that every CEO and Director needs to know about delivering up-to-date digital services as well as revised business and people models for a time of ‘ubiquitous connectivity’.
+David has forged a career at the forefront of innovation, technology and science.
+And he will forge an even stronger relationship with your audience, leaving them with the invaluable lessons they’ll need to manage business transformation. © ICMI Speakers & Entertainersread more

 Midge Ure is a Scottish musician, producer and singer-songwriter, who enjoyed huge success in bands such as Silk, Thin Lizzy and Ultravox.
 He also co-wrote and produced, “Do They Know It’s Christmas?”, Band Aid 20 and Band Aid 30 and was coorganiser of Band Aid, Live Aid and Live 8.
 Midge Ure is a highly sought after public and keynote speaker and discusses a wide range of topics, from his personal experiences within the music industry to leadership, motivation and teamwork.read more